Basenotes: Basenotes Fragrance Directory

 The Basenotes Fragrance Directory contains over 20,000 fragrances and over 90,000 fragrance reviews by the site's visitors.
 Users of the site can search for fragrances by name, house, year of launch, gender, notes (ingredients), perfumer or bottle designer.
 Visitors to the site can submit information to be included in the directory.

 The consumer reviews on the site have been described as "admirably prosaic" by Alexis Petridis in The Guardian.

 Basenotes Fragrance Awards

 Each year, Basenotes asks visitors to the site to vote for their favorite fragrances that year.
 Regular winners include Old Spice, Shalimar, Vetiver de Guerlain, Chanel No.5, YSL M7, Green Irish Tweed and A*Men.
 There are also categories for the best new fragrance and best celebrity fragrance.

 Awards and recognition

 Basenotes has won five awards for its editorial content, written by Marian Bendeth, at The Canadian Fragrance Awards in 2007, 2008 and 2009.

 In 2009, the website won a prize for Best Web Editorial at the Jasmine Awards for an article by the writer, Liz Upton.
 The following year, the same prize was won by the Basenotes writer, Walker Minton.
 In 2018, Claire Vukcevic won the Best Practical Guide Award for her guide to summer fragrances on Basenotes.

-Controversy

-Much suspicion surrounds the censorship process on the site, whereby opinions which differ from the orthodoxy as presented by the site moderators are removed.
-Frequently, this results in the banning of members who express non-compliant views.
-It has been suggested that there are commercial motives behind this censorship.
-Fragrance house O'Driu, who apparently suffered as a result of this perceived bias, famously responded by releasing a fragrance called "Kiss My Ass Basenotes", which won an award at the Cafleurebon 2015 fragrance awards.